-The Tahepia Lake and Schulz Lakes Loop in the Pioneer Mountains makes a good backpacking trip or long day hike.
+The Tahepia Lake and Schulz Lakes Loop in the Pioneer Mountains make a good backpacking trip or long day hike.
 The trail starts heading up the north side of the Mono Creek Campground.
 You first pass through pine forests for about a mile before hiking directly next to a large open field and Jacobson Creek.
-We hiked this in summer where there was cattle grazing the field, and off the sides of the trail.
+We hiked this in summer when there were cattle grazing the field, and off the sides of the trail.
 This part of the trail is about 1.5 miles before hitting an intersection towards the end of the field.

 We decided to overnight this trip due to the length and simply wanting to sleep up high in the mountains.
 The following morning we hiked up the trail that takes you to a mountain pass with Waukena on the other side.
 We only hiked this trail to see the view down both valleys – and we would highly suggest it!
-The trail for this pass is on the North side of Tahepia.
-After that small morning excursion we took the alternate trail that has a more northernly approach.
-This trail is noticably more used, and is more pleasant hiking than the other.
+The trail for this pass is on the Northside of Tahepia.
+After that small morning excursion, we took the alternate trail that has a more northern approach.
+This trail is noticeably more used, and is more pleasant hiking than the other.
 There wasn’t much to see on this trail heading down, but we were glad it was easier than the trail approaching from Schulz!